 Monitoring data can share a SQL Server instance with other types of data.
 Typically, the call detail recording database (LcsCdr) and the Quality of Experience database (QoEMetrics) share the same SQL instance; it is also common for the two monitoring databases to be in the same SQL instance as the archiving database (LcsLog).
 About the only real requirement with SQL Server instances is that any one instance of SQL Server is limited to the following:

 One instance of the Skype for Business Server 2015 backend database.
 (As a general rule, it is not recommended that your monitoring database be collocated in the same SQL instance, or even on the same computer, as the backend database.
 Although technically possible, you run the risk of the monitoring database using up disk space needed by the backend database.)

 One instance of the call detail recording database.

 One instance of the Quality of Experience database.

 One instance of the archiving database.

-In other words, you cannot have two instances of the LcsCdr database in the same instance of SQL Server.
-If you need multiple instances of the LcsCdr database then you will need to configure multiple instances of SQL Server.
+In other words, you can't have two instances of the LcsCdr database in the same instance of SQL Server.
+If you need multiple instances of the LcsCdr database then you need to configure multiple instances of SQL Server.